Belphonz/Starve-Style/docs/Local-Scope-Within-Main/Initialization.md

 }
 ```

-`List Initialization` is preferred between all the above methods.
+`Direct List Initialization` is preferred between all of the above methods.
 There are several reasons for this.
-The Primary reason is for consistency, `Class`, `Aggregate`, etc `Initialization` all use `{}`, having Initialization specifically always be associated with it is useful for legibility.
+The Primary reason is for consistency. `Class` and `Aggregate` `initialization` all use `{}`, having `initialization` specifically always be associated with it is useful for legibility.
 In addition `List Initialization`, allows for `Zero-Initialization`.
 This reduces bugs as variables `Initialized` with no values may keep garbage data.